 10. eResource Scheduler – Flexible and comprehensive resource management for organizations of any size, including Fortune 500s.

 eResource Scheduler offers both Cloud and On-Premise versions with configurability & ease of use at core of its design.
 It’s been used by organizations of all sizes since 2011.

-The resource scheduling chart offers resource, project and role views, and users can create their own scheduling views on the fly.
-Filters identify qualified resources as per projects requirements.
+The resource scheduling chart offers resources, projects and role views, and users can create their own scheduling views on the fly.
+Filters identify qualified resources as per project requirements.
 Meanwhile, features like drag and drop, availability and overload indicator, extend-shorten, precise split, copy-paste make scheduling efficient and quick.
 They also offer the option to schedule at both project and task levels.
-You’ll find multiple calendars with different timings, holidays, exceptions and personal leaves (visible on scheduling chart) to ensure correct resource capacity for different types of employees (Full, Part Time, Casual etc.) Their reports show real-time utilization at different levels and their reporting offers several different views/filters which make the reports informative and useful.
+You’ll find multiple calendars with different timings, holidays, exceptions, and personal leaves (visible on scheduling chart) to ensure correct resource capacity for different types of employees (Full, Part-Time, Casual, etc.) Their reports show real-time utilization at different levels and their reporting offers several different views/filters which make the reports informative and useful.